 No person has applied for leave of Court to bring proceedings on behalf of the Company or intervene in any proceedings to which the Company is a party for the purpose of taking responsibility on behalf of the Company for all or any part of those proceedings.

 The Company was not a party to any such proceedings during the year.

-Remuneration Report
+Remuneration Report (Audited)

-This report details the nature and amount of remuneration for each director of Lake Resources NL, and for the executives receiving the highest remuneration.
+This report details the policies, nature and amount of remuneration for each director of Lake Resources NL.

 A. Remuneration policy and practices